Where to Stay in Lake Como First Time: 16 Best Towns & Areas

 FIND BEST HOTELS IN LECCO

-Tremezzina region, also known as Borgo dei Giardini, is located in the western shore of Lake Como, facing Bellagio and Isola Comacin,.
+Tremezzina region (Borgo dei Giardini) is located in the western shore of Lake Como, facing Bellagio and Isola Comacin.
 It has several little villages and towns located along the lakefront here such as Lenno, Mezzegra, Ossuccio, and Tremezzo, but the most notable of which is Tremezzo.

-One place you should definitely visit when you are in the area is Villa Carlotta.
-The stunning waterside villa boasts fifteen acres of botanical gardens, with over five hundred species of plants from all around the world.
+Villa Carlotta is the stunning waterside villa boasts fifteen acres of botanical gardens, with over five hundred species of plants from all around the world.
 The villa itself houses an art gallery, with stunning sculptures and artwork commissioned by Napoleon.

 Alternatively, Villa Balbianello on the tip of the Laveno headland is pretty enough that it is a popular filming location for Hollywood blockbusters.
 Having been used for both Star Wars and James Bond, you should take a look and see if you can recognize it from any movies.